quicksilver524/credible/README.md

 ## Usage

-  One has the ability to purchace credits to post losing one credit to each post and or comments to posts.
-One acquires additional credits through liked posts and purchacing directly.
+  One has the ability to purchase credits to post losing one credit to each post and or comments to posts.
+One acquires additional credits through liked posts and purchasing directly.

 ## Instructions